Second case of coronavirus confirmed

-MEIGS COUNTY, Ohio (WSAZ) -- A second positive case of coronavirus has been confirmed as of Wednesday.
+A second positive case of coronavirus has been confirmed as of Wednesday.

-The Megis County Health Department says this is the county's 9th case.
+The Meigs County Health Department says this is the county's 9th case.
 They have seven confirmed and two probable since April.

 The individual is a woman between 60 and 69 years old and is not hospitalized.